-The glutes — comprised of the gluteus maximus, gluteus medius, and gluteus minimus — are the largest muscle in our bodies.
-In my opinion, this means they definitely deserve some special attention.
+The glutes — comprised of the gluteus maximus, gluteus medius, and gluteus minimus — are the largest muscle in our bodies — which means they deserve some special attention.

 Targeted glute work is my jam!
 I could tell you I love training glutes because of the benefits that having strong glutes provide for our bodies (and there are a lot of benefits!), but in the spirit of complete transparency, I’ll admit this: I personally love training glutes because I really enjoy having a perky butt.

 Do you have to do an entire targeted glute circuit in order to have strong glutes?
 Absolutely not.
 However, if you are into stronger glutes and enjoy a perky butt as much as I do, this might be for you.

 As I stated above, having strong glutes does serve an important purpose in our bodies.

 Strong glutes are essential for reducing the risk of back and knee pain, and for aiding in athletic performance such as squatting, deadlifting, running, and jumping.

 The truth of the matter is that while I consider having perky glutes pretty cool, it’s really just an added bonus.
 Having strong glutes is preventative care for our backs and knees, and helps us in our daily activities.

 Are you ready to work those glutes?
 If so, I’ve got a killer glute circuit for you below.